AmyOlex/Chrono/README.md

 We are currently using three different machine learning models to classify periods versus calendar-intervals.
 These methods allow our parser to take context into account when building a t6entity.

 ##### NB:
+The naive bayes algorithm uses the implementation built-in to NLTK.
+It reads in the generated training data and creates a naive bayes model for evaluation.

 ##### NN:
 The neural network algorithm was written using Keras.
 It trains a "Deep Neural Network" - three hidden layers all fully connected - on the training data and stores the model.

 ##### DT:
-The decision tree algorithm was based off of a nltk documentation.
+The decision tree algorithm was based off of a NLTK documentation.
 It reads in the generated training data and creates a binary decision tree for evaluation taking into account the weights of certain inputs.

 #### T6 Program Structure
 Our program has 4 main components: "run_T6.py" is the driver script that imports the data files and controls the the main